-Deferred tax assets not recognised as at 30 September relate to the following :-
+Deferred tax assets not recognised as at 30 September relate to the following:-

-Gro up
+Gro Group

-2012 2011
+2013 2012

 \$'000 \$'000

-Unutilised tax losses (56) (108)
+Unutilised tax losses (113) (56)

-As at 30 September 2012, the Group has unutilised tax losses carried forward from certain subsidiaries of approximately \$327,000 (2011: \$634,000), available for offset against future taxable income.
+As at 30 September 2013, the Group has unutilised tax losses carried forward from certain subsidiaries of approximately \$666,000 (2012: \$327,000), available for offset against future taxable income.
 The potential deferred tax assets arising from these unutilised tax losses have not been recognised as taxable profits from the subsidiaries against which the deferred tax assets can be utilised is uncertain.
 The use of these tax losses is subject to the agreement of the tax authorities and compliance with certain provisions of the tax legislation of the respective countries in which the companies operate.